ARTIST STATEMENT

 Premiered in Saint Petersburg, Russia (Theatrical studio "VINCI") on 28 of June, 2025

 This performance is based on Sartre's play "The Flies" and the ancient Greek cycle "Oresteia" by Aeschylus.
-It is a political satire, describing the society which is devoid of any morality except the philosophy of comfort and collective guilt.
+It is a political satire on modern Russia, describing the society which is devoid of any morality except the philosophy of comfort, collective guilt and cult of death.

 This is a story about how a victim becomes an executioner.
 The message is that in an era of tyranny, it is better to become a victim than an executioner.